microsoft/pxt/docs/defining-blocks.md

 namespace alarms {
     /**
      * Play an alarm sound for some time
-     * @param sound of the alarm to play, eg: AlarmSound.Annoy
+     * @param sound of the alarm to play
-     * @param duration of the alarm sound, eg: 2000
+     * @param duration of the alarm sound
      */
     //% block="play an alarm sound || of $sound for $duration ms"
     //% duration.shadow=timePicker
     //% expandableArgumentMode="toggle"
+    //% sound.defl=AlarmSound.Annoy
+    //% duaration.defl=2000
     export function alarmSound(sound?: AlarmSound, duration?: number) {
     }
 }